open-contracting/software-development-handbook/docs/python/documentation.rst

 .. note::

    At present, Python 3.9 is used, because ReadTheDocs is not compatible with Python 3.10.
-And Sphinx 3.x is used, because ``sphinx-rtd-theme``'s CSS is not compatible with Sphinx 4 (which upgrades ``docutils``).

 Redirect a ReadTheDocs project
 ------------------------------